Christmas Saved Us

 "Why" God lets children die is a question I don't think even biblical scholars can answer in a way that makes us feel better about it.
 It's the first thing people who are anti-Christian use as an argument for why they don't believe in God. & it's a hard argument to argue with even though it doesn't change the fact that there is a loving God no matter what horrible things happen here.
 I have no answer.

 I have had three miscarriages.
 One on my birthday while the twins were in surgery.
 I've also almost lost the twins and been prepared to lose Brooklynn twice in her life.
 I once prayed in the NICU that if He was going to take her... to take her right then because I couldn't bare to see her suffer anymore.
 He didn't, though.
 I am so thankful.
 I'm also very, very aware that many many parents do not get to leave the hospital or the NICU with their babies. & I do not think I deserved to more than them.
-Or that my girls deserved life more than their kids. & I realize that Christmas means something very different to the parents of children walking with Jesus than it does to me. & for those parents - I want you to know I love you and I feel for you and I pray for you.
+Or that my girls deserved life more than their kids. & I realize that Christmas means something very different to the parents of children walking with Jesus than it does to me, because I spend my Christmas mornings with the twins. & for those parents - I want you to know I love you and I feel for you and I pray for you.
 I think of you every time I think of how close I came to losing my kids.
 I think of your kids whose names that I know and whose faces I've seen and they are remembered.

 I do know that God saved my girls through divine intervention and I do not believe in coincidences.
 I don't know why - but I do know He did.
 This is how:

-Five years ago I was alone in the hospital in Murphy (again) & crying in my bed because I just wanted to spend Christmas at home and the doctor had just told me it would be a few more days at least before I could leave.
+So, five years ago I was alone in the hospital in Murphy (again) & crying in my bed because I just wanted to spend Christmas at home.
+At this point in my pregnancy, I was in the hospital overnight multiple nights a week.
+The doctor had just told me it would be a few more days at least before I could leave.
 I was throwing up blood and couldn’t stop passing out.
-My friends and family were two hours away and the weather man was calling for a dangerous winter storm the next week.

-I remember a bride’s mom asking me if her daughter’s fall wedding would be done before Christmas and crying because I was so sick but didn’t want to disappoint her.
-So I made sure when I got picked up by the ambulance the paramedics grabbed my laptop.
-I wanted to quit photography and felt like a failure at everything I had been so sick for so long and didn’t know how I could do any of my 2014 weddings.
-Hannah La Falce (an angel I didn’t thank enough back then) had shot a few of them for me in 2013 and mailed me the cards to edit while I was hospitalized.
+I wanted to quit photography and felt like a failure at everything.
+I had been so sick for so long and I didn’t know how I could do any of my 2014 weddings.
+Hannah La Falce (an angel I didn’t thank enough back then) had shot a few of them for me in 2013 and mailed me the cards to edit them while I was hospitalized.
 I was overwhelmed and giving up on life, truly.
+Many of my 2013 weddings happened while I carried a bag to get sick in.
+I would leave them, park my car, and sleep in parking lots.
+Once a gas station attendant and his wife tried to convince me to come home with them to sleep they were so worried for me.

 My normal OBGYN was spending Christmas Eve with his family so the new doctor in his practice was on call.
 She tried to ask me about the twins and got one word answers (if you know me then you know that’s unlike me).
 She tried to make me get out of the bed to eat and I just stared at her.